alancameronwills/historymap/README.md

 •	I’ve written a small tool for uploading census data from a spreadsheet.
 •	http://Crossbrowsertesting.com is one of various tools for exercising the UI on multiple devices and browsers.
 It has a monthly subs, which I’ve given up at present.

+## Automated Testing & Monitoring

+Microsoft Application Insights is useful for a variety of things:
+* Availability tests check that index.htm and edit.htm are available and load OK.
+They don't test the functionality.
+I get an email if they fail.
+* Counts of users and what they're doing.
+* Performance of various functions.

+I also have an automated GUI test that runs on a PC.
+It just runs at intervals, not when the code is updated.

 ## Improving the phone app